Taliik/crate-spark-pipeline/README.md

 The result is a [pipeline](http://spark.apache.org/docs/latest/ml-pipeline.html).
 This pipeline consists of an ordered list of transformations and estimatiors (model-producing-components), which can be applied on the dataset.

+---

+Since the machine learning model should be capable of identifying any text, it does not make sense to include every step of the preparation of the training data.
+For this use case, the acually performed steps start from the point where the training data preparation is in the desired state:

+* Tokenizer (split on character basis and put all lowercase)
+* N-Gram (build groups of characters of size n)
+* Hashing Transformation Function (convert the n-grams to numeric features)
+* Naive Bayes (predict language index using numeric features)
+* Index To String (convert predicted language index to set of language values)

 ### Training

 Now its time to move onto what is often considered the bulk of machine learning — the training.
 In this step, the pipeline tries to create a model which incrementally improves its ability to predict the solution.

-In Spark, the function to train a model on a specific training dataset is called fit where the result is the representing model, which fits best with the current configuration on the corresponding training data.
+In Spark, the function to train a model on a specific training dataset is called `fit` where the result is the representing model, which fits best with the current configuration on the corresponding training data.

 ### Evaluation